What is separation anxiety in children?

 - No matter how frustrated you feel, avoid criticising or being negative about your child’s difficulty with separation.
 For example, avoid saying things like ‘She’s such a mummy’s girl’ or ‘Don’t be such a baby’.

-- Read books or make up stories with your child about separation fears – for example, ‘Once upon a time, there was a little bunny who didn’t want to leave his mummy in the hutch.
-He was afraid of what he might find outside …’.
-This might help your child feel he’s not alone in being afraid of separating from his parents.
+- Read books or make up stories with your child about separation fears – for example, ‘Once upon a time, there was a little bunny who didn’t want to leave his mummy.
+He was afraid of what he might find outside his burrow …’ This might help your child feel he’s not alone in being afraid of separating from his parents.

 Separation anxiety disorder in children